jacksund/simmate/docs/parameters.md

             - my-tag-02
     ```

-!!! danger
+!!! bug
-    Filter tags does not always work as expected in SQLite3 because a worker with
+    Filtering tags does not always work as expected in SQLite3 because a worker with
     `my-tag` will incorrectly grab jobs like `my-tag-01` and `my-tag-02`.
 This
     issue is known by both [Django](https://docs.djangoproject.com/en/4.2/ref/databases/#substring-matching-and-case-sensitivity) and [SQLite3](https://www.sqlite.org/faq.html#q18).
 Simmate addresses this issue by requiring all
     tags to be 7 characters long AND fully lowercase when using SQLite3.